 Businesses bid on relevant keywords that their customers will search.
 Think of Google Adwords as an auction and businesses are competing to become number one.

 The higher you are in the results on Google makes you more trustworthy, credible, and more of an authority to your customers.
 These factors increase traffic.
 Thus, increasing conversions.

 Your ranking depends on the highest bid and the business’ quality score.

 Quality Score is the quality that Google ranks your business based on its keywords and the relevance of their PPC ads.
 The formula for Quality Score is the Cost per Click x Maximum Bid.

 The business with the highest quality score will be the number one result.

 These three beard oil companies are bidding against each other to get their Ad to become number one on Google.
 Bulldogskincare.com has the highest quality score, therefore it appears first in the search results.

 Why is it Important?

-When consumers are conducting searches on Google its most likely to buy something.
-It only makes sense that it charge businesses for the amount of customers it can bring.
+When consumers are conducting searches on Google it is most likely to buy something.
+It only makes sense that it charges businesses for the number of customers it can bring.